Chellah: Post-Marinid period and modern era

-Description of the site
+On 3 November 2023, a team of Moroccan archaeologists and researchers discovered the first port district of the Roman era in Morocco, dating from the first to the second century AD, along with the first life-sized headless statue of a female goddess found in Morocco since 1960.

-Roman remains
+The Roman remains

 The excavated portion of the Roman city covers about 1.2 hectares and corresponds to the "monumental" district around the forum, where the most important public buildings stood.
 The city was built on a sloped site and consequently its buildings were constructed upon a series of artificial terraces, with at least three terraces visible today.
 Streets were laid out in a regular grid and the two most important streets were the decumanus maximus and the cardo maximus.

 At the eastern end of the excavated area is the forum.
 It is flanked on its north side by a structure standing on higher ground which has been identified as a "temple" with five cellae.
 On the south side of the plaza, on a lower level, is a long building with nine rooms, possibly tabernae (shops), that open onto another street.
 The dating of the temple and the adjoining forum has been debated.
 Jean Boube dated the temple to the mid-first century BC, which would make it a Mauretanian structure (before the region was annexed as a Roman province).
 Statues of the Mauretanian client kings Juba II and Ptolemy have been found here, leading Boube to suggest the temple was originally dedicated to them.
 Other archeologists have argued that it belongs instead to the Roman period (after annexation).
 More recent studies have again suggested a pre-Roman dating, based on the construction techniques present.